Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/overviews.md

 It's a quick snapshot of a workspace or your personal work.
 Slingshot overviews present you with the current status of one of those by displaying summarized information.

 By looking at a **workspace overview** you can get a sense of a project's progress at a glance.
 Within seconds you get an overall status (_On Target, At Risk, Danger, Completed_), the start and due dates, and issues raised by someone working on the project.
-That information alone might be enough for you, if not you can dig deeper by exploring specific tasks within the workspace or even mentions directed at you.
+That information alone might be enough for you.
+If not, you can dig deeper by exploring specific tasks within the workspace or even mentions directed at you.
 Workspace content can be useful to add resources like links, documents, dashboards, etc.

 <img src="../images/welcome-overview-subworkspace.png" alt="Workspace Overview shown in Slingshot" width="100%"/>